Docky37/TourGuide2020-Suite/TourGuideV2/readme.md

 All applications are build with SpringBoot v2.3.4 and Gradle.
 The requests between TourGuide and other API are done with WebClient.
 JUnit 5 manages the tests and MockWebServer is used to mock the WebClient.

+## Content

+The v2.0.beta_release (03 Nov.
+2020) is the first release of the new architecture of TourGuide.

+The v2.0.1.beta_version (08 Nov.
+2020) optimizes the performances with less than 3 minutes spent to localize 100,000 users and less than 7 minutes to calculate 100,000 users' rewards.